 Any attempt to reject its basic historicity even in matters of detail must now appear absurd.
 Roman historians have long taken it for granted5.

-Discoveries ranging from evidence for the Tower of Babel, to Exodus, to the Walls of Jericho, all the way to the tombs of contemporaries of St. Paul, have greatly enhanced the believability of the Bible.
+Archaeological discoveries ranging from evidence for the Tower of Babel, to the discovery of Sodom with powerful evidence of meteoric air burst, stunning finds for the Exodus6, the fallen Walls of Jericho, all the way to the tombs of contemporaries of St. Paul, have greatly enhanced the believability of the Bible.
 Though this vast archaeological evidence does not prove God wrote the Bible, it surely must compel the honest skeptic to at least acknowledge its historical veracity.
 For the believer its yet another reassuring testimony to the reliability of the Bible.
 In the words of the University of Yale archaeologist Millar Burrows:

 …Archeological work has unquestionably strengthened confidence in the reliability of the scriptural record.
-More than one archeologist has found respect for the Bible increased by the experience of excavation in Palestine6.
+More than one archeologist has found respect for the Bible increased by the experience of excavation in Palestine7.

 1. Nelson Glueck, Rivers in the Desert, 1960, pg 31